Find a Law Firm

 Find an Approved Solicitor on the Rooftop Mortgages Ltd Conveyancing Panel

-can you help?
-My solicitor is informing me me that she is duty-bound to apply for a Local Authority search as the firm are on the Rooftop Mortgages solicitor panel.
-Is my lawyer correct?
+Please help.
+My solicitor is advising me that he has to order a Local Authority search because the firm are on the Rooftop Mortgages conveyancing panel.
+Is this really necessary?

-Unfortunately both you and your lawyer have little choice here.
+You have limited options available to you.
 As you are taking a mortgage with Rooftop Mortgages your lawyer has to comply with their conditions as set out in their version of the CML Conveyancing Handbook.
 Your lawyer would have previously signed the Terms and Conditions of Rooftop Mortgages’s conveyancing panel appointment which obliges them to follow the CML Handbook requirements last updated Rooftop Mortgages. even if you were a cash buyer you would be ill advised not to carry out a local authority search.